aimms/documentation/webui/widget-options.rst

     literal:[{"indexName":"c","operators":["min_only_visible","max_only_visible"]},{"indexName":"f","operators":["min_only_visible","max_only_visible"]}]

-However, it seems more natural to move one aggretator, for instance "min", "on top" of the shown sequence of values.
+However, it seems more natural to move one aggregator, for instance "min", "on top" of the shown sequence of values.
 For now, this possibility is provided through editing the Advanced option above.
 More specifically, one may append the postfix "_on_top" to any existing total specification.
 For example, if we edit the Advanced option :token:`Contents.totals` to read as

 .. code::

     literal:[{"indexName":"c","operators":["min_only_visible_on_top","max_only_visible"]},{"indexName":"f","operators":["min_only_visible_on_top","max_only_visible"]}]

-then the "min" aggregators are rendered on top of the correspoding sequence of values:
+then the "min" aggregators are rendered on top of the corresponding sequence of values:

 .. image:: images/Totals_onTop_view0Top.png
     :align: center